Back to school? Trans pupils face 'horrendous' hurdles in class

 “The question of gender just touches these deeply-rooted attitudes that people hold that are very personal to people as well as very pervasive socially and culturally,” said Elizabeth Yarrow, an expert in gender at Cambridge University.

-“I think schools are realising there’s a lot of things they do by default that are gender segregated activities, and they don’t need to be,” she told the Thomson Reuters Foundation.
+“I think schools are realizing there’s a lot of things they do by default that are gender segregated activities, and they don’t need to be,” she told the Thomson Reuters Foundation.

 Yarrow has been carrying out research with trans children and young people about their experiences in school, which varied from “very positive” to “completely horrendous”.